tomeichlersmith/umn-cluster/README.md

   - [hadoop HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html)
     - Not very feasible given the age of our cluster hardware
     - need some performance research, **can a medium cluster operate effectively on more simplified storage solution?**
+    - would require a rebuild from scratch since such a large portion of HDFS is using such an old OS (SL6)
   - Higher performance scratch disks
     - Separate partition/mount for system caches so that users don't prevent CVMFS/related from using necessary cache area
     - (money alert) upgrade dozen(ish) scorpions with scratch space < 10GB